munificent/craftinginterpreters/book/optimization.md

 ### Profiling

 OK, so you've got a few benchmarks now.
 You want to make them go faster.
 Now what?
-First of all, let's assume you've done all the obvious easy work.
+First of all, let's assume you've done all the obvious, easy work.
 You are using the right algorithms and data structures -- or, at least, you aren't using ones that are aggressively wrong.
 I don't consider using a hash table instead of a linear search through a huge unsorted array "optimization" so much as "good